Walking to lose weight

 "Having a break with a coffee and a good book wasn’t recharging me sufficiently," Karen says.
 "I was overstretched trying to manage my family’s needs and knew that I needed to invest in ‘self-care’ to look after myself better."

-Every Saturday she rides 7 km to a parkrun, does the 5 km race, and rides back home again.
+Every Saturday she rides 7 km to a Parkrun, does the 5 km race, and rides back home again.
 And she takes her kids for walks whenever she can.

 "I have days of the week where I walk - with three young children in tow, often pushing and carrying them all - to wherever we are going.
 I really miss the long walk if the weather is inclement or I’m sick," she says.